stlmc/stlmc/README.md

 Below is a brief description of some script files:

 - [run.py](run.py): runs all benchmarks and generates results.
-- [model.py](model.py): generates an SMT encoding of a thermostat hybrid system from an initial set up to a given bound.
+- [model.py](model.py): generates an SMT encoding of benchmarks from an initial set up to a given bound.